Why Do People Fall?

 What can I do?

-Check your loved one's home for trip and fall dangers and help make the home safer.
+Check you or your loved one's home for trip and fall dangers and help make the home safer.
 Start by eliminating as many of the external risk factors and hazards as possible.
-Make sure they have good-fitting footwear with non-skid soles, remove obvious tripping hazards, repair damaged stairs and walkways, add lighting to stairs and walkways (simple nightlights can help), carpet over slick floors and make sure all other carpet is in good shape, remove excess rugs and ensure mats placed on tile or other hard surfaces (bathroom and kitchen) are non-skid or otherwise secured, place non-skid surfaces in bathtubs/showers and on pool or hot tub decks.
+Make sure to have good-fitting footwear with non-skid soles, remove obvious tripping hazards, repair damaged stairs and walkways, add lighting to stairs and walkways (simple nightlights can help), carpet over slick floors and make sure all other carpet is in good shape, remove excess rugs and ensure mats placed on tile or other hard surfaces (bathroom and kitchen) are non-skid or otherwise secured, place non-skid surfaces in bathtubs/showers and on pool or hot tub decks.

 Note that a fall may be a warning sign